 Meningitis is a medical emergency.

 Meningitis is the inflammation of the lining around the brain and spinal cord.
-Different germs can cause it, usually bacteria or viruses and sometimes fungi.
+Different germs can cause it, bacteria or viruses and sometimes fungi.

 How it Spreads